 Fish Cakes *e.g. Chikuwa, Fish Balls, etc.

-- Boil Beef OR Veal Shank Meat with a few sliced Ginger and 1 Spring Onion until soft.
-Cut into bite-size peaces and skewer.
+- Boil Beef Shank Meat with a few sliced Ginger and 1 Spring Onion until soft.
+Cut into bite-size peaces and skewer. *Note: If you use Beef Tendon, it would take much longer time.
+Pressure cooker is a good method to cook it.

 - Prepare Boiled Eggs.
 Peel Daikon and cut into chunky pieces, and boil until soft.
 Cut Konnyaku (Konjac) into the size that is easy to eat, and blanch for a few minutes.